elasticio/elasticio.github.io/content/_getting-started/rebound.md

 ![Rebound-schematics](/assets/img/rebound/rebound-schematics.png)

-## Practical application of eventual consistency

-> This is a partial repost of [our blog post](https://www.elastic.io/rebound-practical-application-of-eventual-consistency/) with the same title.

-In this article we will reveal one of those features called **Rebound**.
-Rebound ensures an eventual consistency for integration processes run on elastic.io platform.

 ## The practical need for eventual consistency

 Here is how the problem can happen in practice.
 We have a task to synchronise `orders` and `customers` between two complex systems like ERP and online shop.